-Firmware Upgrade: Click on Check Now to find out if there is an updated firmware; if so, download the new firmware to your hard drive.
+Firmware Click on Check Online Now for Latest Upgrade: Firmware Version to find out if there is an updated firmware; if so, download the new firmware to your hard drive.

-Browse: After you have downloaded the new firmware. click Browse to locate the firmware update on your hard drive.
+Browse: After you have downloaded the new firmware, click Browse to locate the firmware update on your hard drive.
 Click Upload to complete the firmware upgrade.

-Notifications Check Automatically Check Online for Options: Latest Firmware Version to have the router check automatically to see if there is a new firmware upgrade.
+Notifications Check Automatically Check Online for Latest Options: Firmware Version to have the router check automatically to see if there is a new firmware upgrade.

-Check Email Notification of Newer Firmware Version to have the router send an email when there is a new firmware available.
+Check Email Notification of Newer Firmware Version to have the router send an e-mail when there is a new firmware available.